Timeframe: 2025 - 2027

 Coordinating a multilateral response

-I-CAN works with selected countries to combat the growing mafia phenomenon.
+I-CAN , launched in 2020, works with selected countries to combat the growing mafia phenomenon.
+20 countries are directly participating to the initiative.

 Project activities

-Funded by the Italian Department of Public Security, the project raises global awareness and understanding about the ‘Ndrangheta and their modus operandi, to more effectively identify and arrest suspects.
+Mainly funded by the Italian Department of Public Security, the project raises global awareness and understanding about the ‘Ndrangheta and their modus operandi, to more effectively identify and arrest suspects.
+The second Project phase was developed under a programmatic approach, allowing additional countries to support the initiative and propose tailored activities to the I-CAN membership.

 I-CAN is built around three key pillars: